ericgrandt/TotalEconomy/docs/index.md

 5. If the database name you specified in the connection string does not exist, you'll have to create it first
 6. Start the server

-## HikariPool-1 - Exception during pool initialization
+> ## Note
+>

-This exception is expected when initializing Total Economy for the first time.
-But if you're still receiving this exception after adding your database connection information to the configuration file, make sure to double check it and verify that it's correct.
+> The following exception is expected when initializing Total Economy for the first time: `HikariPool-1 - Exception during pool initialization`.
+If you continue to recieve this exception after adding your database connection information to the configuration file, make sure to double check it and verify that it's correct.
+>

-A good way to check if the information is correct is to attempt to connect to your database from another tool, such as [DBeaver](https://dbeaver.io/).
+> A good way to check if the information is correct is to attempt to connect to your database from another tool, such as [DBeaver](https://dbeaver.io/).